erikat21/LoL-First-Achievements-Project/README.md

 data set containing only the team rows (25,098) and 12 of the columns.
 Here is a brief introduction to the columns essential for my analysis:

-- ==side==: This designates what side of the map a team was on, distinguishing between the "blue" and "red" side.
+- **side**: This designates what side of the map a team was on, distinguishing between the "blue" and "red" side.
-- ==league==: This designates the specific league tournament the match took place in.
+- **league**: This designates the specific league tournament the match took place in.
-- ==teamname==: This designates the professional team that played the match.
+- **teamname**: This designates the professional team that played the match.
-- ==kills==: This quantifies the total number of enemy champions the team killed during the match.
+- **kills**: This quantifies the total number of enemy champions the team killed during the match.
-- ==deaths==: This quantifies the total number of champions on the team that died during the match.
+- **deaths**: This quantifies the total number of champions on the team that died during the match.
-- ==result==: This designates the outcome of a match, 1 indicates the team won and 0 indicates the team lost.
+- **result**: This designates the outcome of a match, 1 indicates the team won and 0 indicates the team lost.
-- ==first_blood==: This binary column indicates 1 if the team gained first blood- the first kill- of the match and 0 otherwise.
+- **first_blood**: This binary column indicates 1 if the team gained first blood- the first kill- of the match and 0 otherwise.
-- ==first_dragon==: This binary column indicates 1 if the team gained the first dragon of the match and 0 otherwise.
+- **first_dragon**: This binary column indicates 1 if the team gained the first dragon of the match and 0 otherwise.
-- ==first_herald==: This binary column indicates 1 if the team gained the first herald of the match and 0 otherwise.
+- **first_herald**: This binary column indicates 1 if the team gained the first herald of the match and 0 otherwise.
-- ==first_baron==: This binary column indicates 1 if the team gained the first baron of the match and 0 otherwise.
+- **first_baron**: This binary column indicates 1 if the team gained the first baron of the match and 0 otherwise.
-- ==first_tower==: This binary column indicates 1 if the team destroyed the first tower of the match and 0 otherwise.
+- **first_tower**: This binary column indicates 1 if the team destroyed the first tower of the match and 0 otherwise.
-- ==first_midtower==: This binary column indicates 1 if the team destroys the first midtower of the match and 0 otherwise.
+- **first_midtower**: This binary column indicates 1 if the team destroys the first midtower of the match and 0 otherwise.

 # Data Cleaning and Exploratory Data Analysis